 Mapping the San Luis Obispo County Nude Beaches

-If you want to see where all the San Luis Obispo County clothing optional beaches are located, use this San Luis Obispo County Beach Map at Google maps, where the nude beaches are marked with pushpins.
+If you want to see where all the San Luis Obispo County clothing optional beaches are located, find a San Luis Obispo County Beach Map at Google maps, where the nude beaches are marked with pushpins.
 You can use it to get directions to each one.

 Nudity Laws in San Luis Obispo County

 Pirate's Cove was purchased by San Luis Obispo County in 2013.
-I haven't found any information about their nudity laws, but in a 2013 article in the New Times, the deputy director of SLO County Parks is quoted as saying: "There’s no ordinance in the county that says nude sunbathing is against the law.”
+Little information is available about their nudity laws, but in a 2013 article in the New Times, the deputy director of SLO County Parks is quoted as saying: "There’s no ordinance in the county that says nude sunbathing is against the law.”